HakuryuuDom/vintage-sp/README.md

 ## Usage

 Refer to docs in the module folder.
-If you can't make anything out of it, just go in-game, wait for a while, and do '/8 sp config generate' and follow it up with '/8 sp config save'.
+If you can't make anything out of it, just go in-game, wait for a while, do `/8 sp config generate` and follow it up with `/8 sp config save`.

 ## Other stuff